Gastric Banding Surgery – Lap Band

 A laparoscopic adjustable gastric band, commonly referred to as a lap band, is an inflatable silicone device placed around the top portion of the stomach to treat obesity by reducing the amount of food consumed.

-Adjustable gastric band surgery is an example of bariatric surgery for obese patients with a body mass index (BMI) of 40 or greater—or between 35 and 40 in cases of patients with certain comorbidities that are known to improve with weight los, such as sleep apnea, diabetes, osteoarthritis, GERD, Hypertension (high blood pressure, or metabolic syndrome, among others.
+Adjustable gastric lap band surgery is an example of bariatric surgery for obese patients with a body mass index (BMI) of 40 or greater—or between 35 and 40 in cases of patients with certain comorbidities that are known to improve with weight los, such as sleep apnea, diabetes, osteoarthritis, GERD, Hypertension (high blood pressure, or metabolic syndrome, among others.

-In February 2011 the U.S. Food and Drug Administration (FDA) expanded approval of Adjustable gastric band to patients with a BMI between 30 to 40 and one weight-related medical condition such as diabetes or high blood pressure.
-However, an adjustable gastric band may only be used after other methods such as diet and exercise have previously been tried.
+In February 2011 the U.S. Food and Drug Administration (FDA) expanded approval of Adjustable gastric lap band to patients with a BMI between 30 to 40 and one weight-related medical condition such as diabetes or high blood pressure.
+However, an adjustable gastric lap band surgery may only be used after other methods such as diet and exercise have previously been tried.

 General Definition of Gastric Banding Surgery – Lap Band from Wikipedia – The Free Encyclopedia, all credit is to go to Wikipedia.